compsygroup/bitbox/README.md

 Bitbox itself has minimum requirements, but it relies on face/body backends to generate expression/movement signals.
 These backends usually have more requirements.
 We highly recommend using our Docker images to install these backends as installing them from source code may prove difficult for some. **Unfortunately, for currently supported backends, you need NVIDIA GPUs.** New backends with CPU support are coming soon.

 The current version of Bitbox supports two face backends, namely 3DI and 3DI-lite.
-While 3DI provides more detailed outputs (e.g., full 3D model of the face), 3DI-lite is much faster and more robust to occlusions, etc. If your images don't have significant occlusions and you don't need a faster solution, we recommend using 3DI. **The recommended way to install backends is to use our Docker images** as explained below.
+While 3DI provides more detailed outputs (e.g., full 3D model of the face), 3DI-lite is much faster and more robust to occlusions, etc. If your images don't have significant occlusions and you don't need a faster solution, we recommend using 3DI.

 ### Installing Face Backends Using Docker (Recommended)
 Using Docker is usually very straightforward; however, 3DI requires downloading an external face model (you need to register individually and request access) and updating our image with this model.